charmed-kubernetes/bundle/fragments/k8s/cdk-converged/README.md

 ## Interacting with the Kubernetes cluster

-After the cluster is deployed you may assume control over the Kubernetes cluster from any kubernetes-master or kubernetes-worker node.
+After the cluster is deployed you may assume control over the Kubernetes cluster from any kubernetes-control-plane or kubernetes-worker node.

 To download the credentials and client application to your local workstation: